chungliqing/ctf_writeups/picoCTF/credstuff+/credstuff_writeup.md

 ## Solution

 ### Step 1: Download 'leak'.
-1. `wget https://artifacts.picoctf.net/c/151/leak.tar` is used to download [`leak`](https://artifacts.picoctf.net/c/151/leak.tar) into the home/kali/Downloads directory of a Kali virtual machine.
+1. `cd ~/Downloads` to navigate to the home/kali/Downloads directory of a Kali virtual machine.
+2. `wget https://artifacts.picoctf.net/c/151/leak.tar` is used to download [`leak`](https://artifacts.picoctf.net/c/151/leak.tar) into the directory.

 ### Step 2: Unzip 'leak'.
 1. `file leak.tar` to find file type.